"I can't get no satisfaction." "I don't know nobody." "You haven't seen nothing yet."

 In Spanish, the most common negative terms in addition to no (no, not) are apenas (barely, scarcely, hardly), jamás (never), nadie (nobody), ni (neither, not), ninguno (none, no), ni siquiera (not even), nunca (never), and tampoco (not even, nor, neither).
 Most of these terms in Spanish have a corresponding affirmative term: algo (something), alguien (somebody), alguno (some), siempre (always), también (also), and siquiera (at least).

 General rule: As a general rule, a sentence can't include both affirmative and negative terms; where one element of a sentence (subject, verb, object) includes a negative term, so should the other elements that need other such terms.
-Also, one and only one negative term normally is used before the verb.
+Also, with the exception of nunca jamás (see below), not more than one negative term is used before the verb.

 By following these rules, it is possible to have one, two or three negatives in a sentence, as in the following examples: